codeplaysoftware/standards-proposals/interop_task/interop_task.md

 It is not allowed to allocate new SYCL object inside an `interop_task`.
 It is the user responsibilities to ensure all operations peroformed inside the `interop_task` finished before returning from it.

+Although the statements inside the lambda submitted to the `interop_task` are executed on the host, the requirements and actions for the command group are satisied for the device.
+This is the opposite of the `host_handler` vendor extension, where requisites are satisfied for the host since the statements on the lambda submited to the single task are meant to have side effects on the host only.
+The interop task lambda can have side effects on the host, but it is the programmer responsability to ensure requirements dont need to be satisfied for the host.

 ## Accessing low-level API objects